 “This facility is amazing at providing the tools and necessary advice to help those find recovery from addiction and mental health disorders.
 The house managers and clinicians are experienced professional men and women who take the needs of their clients with understanding and compassion.
 I am sincerely grateful for the spark of wanting and needing recovery that they helped me discover within myself.
 The housing locations are scenic and a very comfortable homelike environment that makes the focus on healing a much more enjoyable process.
 Anybody who may need help getting on the positive path you deserve to look into Viewpoint Dual Recovery!!!!”

-At our dual diagnosis treatment programs in Arizona, we often encounter family members who are emotionally hurt and traumatized from watching their children, parents, or siblings surrender to a life clouded by mental illness and addiction.
+At our dual diagnosis treatment program in Arizona, we often encounter family members who are emotionally hurt and traumatized from watching their children, parents, or siblings surrender to a life clouded by mental illness and addiction.
 They want their loved ones to be successful in addiction recovery but are unsure if they can do anything to help.

 For this reason, we are proud to have developed and integrated a family workshop into our programming for those that would like to participate.